sanishamr/ASSURITYAPI_TEST/README.md

 ## Description
 In this project we used JavaScript’s fetch() function to make HTTP requests to the API endpoints.
-For parsing and validating the response received, .json() method is used The response is saved to a variable and validated against the requirements.
+For parsing and validating the response received, .json() method is used.
+The response is saved to a variable and validated against the requirements.
 Assert module is used for verifying the conditions.
 The assert.strictEqual() function tests strict equality between the actual and expected parameters.